bnhoang2k/CSCI564/Midterm/PerformanceAnalysis.md

 One thing to note however, "performance", usually but not always, means latency.

 All CPUs have some form of latency, which is the delay before a transfer or operation begins following an instruction.
 However, we're generally focused on the latency of the application acting on a specific CPU.
-In this context, application latencyc is influenced by various factors beyond the CPU's basic operation latency, such as application ode efficiency, the interaction with other system copmonents like memory and storage, network, and task complexity.
+In this context, application latency is influenced by various factors beyond the CPU's basic operation latency, such as application code efficiency, the interaction with other system components like memory and storage, network, and task complexity.

 Latency is critical for many applications, especially those that require real-time processing, such as video streaming, gaming, and financial trading.
 For example, a high-frequency trading application may require a latency of less than 1 millisecond to be competitive.